schn4ck/schnack/README.md

 Mostly because I think that all of the above projects are too complicated or written in a language I don't understand well enough to be able to maintain/hack the software.

-### File structure

-* `embed.js` - the script for rendering the comments on your website
-* `index.js` - the node server serving the comments, handling new comment requests and rendering the admin backend
-* `comments.db` - a sqlite database storing your comments + user table
-* `config.json` - the file where you store API keys for twitter/facebook and the allowed domains

 ### Server requirements

 Just Node.